sfgallen/RICoTTa/README.md

 Note that this is not a comprehensive list, but these are some of the assumptions that must be met for this code to be meaningfully applied to a given catchment.

+For an example of working through a list of assumptions in conducting similar catchment-scale inversions, please see Gallen and Fernández-Blanco (2021).

 ### If you use these codes of modified versions of these codes for scientific research, please cite Glotzbach (2015) and Gallen et al. (2023).